hasker2/SpamScript/README.md

 Just forward any message from your channel to t.me/getmyid_bot and get channel id (it starts at -)\
 ![Id of my test channel whick I created.
 It should start with dash (-)](https://github.com/hasker2/SpamScript/blob/main/screens/%D0%97%D0%BD%D1%96%D0%BC%D0%BE%D0%BA%20%D0%B5%D0%BA%D1%80%D0%B0%D0%BD%D0%B0%202022-06-20%20154640.png)
 Then you should add you text(s)
-Use command /newtext Your text to add your text(s).
+Use command "/newtext Your text" to add your text.You can add more than one.
 If you add more than one programm will choose random of them.
-If you don't add any text, programm will spam default one - Hello!👈 Click on my logo
+If you don't add any text, programm will spam with default one - Hello!👈 Click on my logo
 # Commands
 ## Channel commands
 /newchannel -12345678910\